What does the acronym PASS stand for when using a fire extinguisher?

 Prepare for the Clinical Placement Orientation Test.
 Use multiple choice questions with detailed explanations to master your skills.
 Enhance your readiness and succeed in your exam!

-Lastly, "Sweep" instructs the user to sweep the nozzle from side to side at the base of the fire.
-This technique enables the user to cover the area effectively, ensuring that all parts of the fire are addressed, helping to extinguish it thoroughly.
+• Sweep: Finally, you'll need to sweep the nozzle from side to side at the base of the fire.
+This motion helps to cover the area effectively, ensuring that the extinguisher's agent is targeting the flames while they are still present.

 Subscribe